 So what are the objects of the propositional attitudes?
 I believe that this question is best answered by looking at the roles we ask the objects to play.
 They are, as we have seen, relata of attitude-relations, but they play other important roles as well.

 First, we ask them to help us make sense of the content of the propositional attitudes.
-To say that a state has content is to say that it is has accuracy, veridicality, or satisfactions conditions.
+To say that a state has content is to say that it is has accuracy, veridicality, or satisfaction conditions.
 Propositional attitudes have such conditions and so have content.
 My belief that The CN Tower is taller than any structure in Cambridge can be evaluated for accuracy.
 It is accurate just in case The CN Tower is taller than any structure in Cambridge, inaccurate otherwise.
 My desire that the Buffalo Bills make the playoffs may be satisfied or unsatisfied.
 It is satisfied just in case the Buffalo Bills make the playoffs, unsatisfied otherwise.
 My perception that there is a red object before me may be veridical or non-veridical.
 It is veridical if there is a red object before me, non-veridical otherwise.
 And so on.
 The objects of the propositional attitudes are asked to contribute to our understanding of these facts.

 One attractive way of advancing our understanding of the evaluability of the propositional attitudes is to appeal to objects that are themselves truth-evaluable or which admit of some other notion of correspondence or correlation—for concreteness I’ll focus on truth.
 For example, we might take the object of my belief that The CN Tower is taller than any structure in Cambridge to be a truth-evaluable entity that is true just in case The CN Tower is taller than any structure in Cambridge.
 Understanding the objects of the propositional attitudes in this way provides at least two benefits.